open-infrastructure-labs/caerus-udf/examples/spark-udf/README_SPARK_UDF_PERFORMANCE.md

 In our experiment, we set up:
 - a compute cluster to include 3 Spark VMs nodes (one master and two workers) on one server
 - a storage cluster to include 3 HDFS VMs nodes (one name node that has yarn, two data nodes) on another server
-- implemented the data generation tool (modified from the SQL Macros) to solve the Spark OOM issues etc.
+- the data generation tool (modified from the SQL Macros) to solve the Spark OOM issues etc.
 - the data generation tool can generate any scale factors as needed, the data sizes are as follows:
     ```
     root@yong1:~#  hdfs dfs -du -s -h /testData10MRecords.parquet